christopherseaman/datasci_217/07/index.md

 - **Plotnine**
   - Python implementation of the **Grammar of Graphics**
   - Inspired by R's **ggplot2**
+  - Basic workflow:
+    1. Create plot with ggplot()
+    2. Add layers with + operator
+    3. Display with plot.show() or plot.draw()
 - **Command-Line Visualization**
   - Tools for visualizing data directly from the command line
   - Examples: **Mermaid.js**, **spark**